 Each evening we begin and close with some short verses.
 Some are a reminder of the preciousness of this human birth and the importance of living our lives wisely, others are dedications, dedications of heart and of intent.
 Then we generally sit together for two 35 minute periods of zazen, interspersed with walking zazen.
 We sit on cushions or on chairs depending upon our flexibility.
 The evenings begin at 7:00pm and close at 8:30pm.
 A talk is sometimes given on these evenings.
 Practice interviews with the teacher are offered each Thursday.

 The group is led by Desmond Gilna.
 Desmond has been a Zen student for the past 30 years.
 He spent 13 years in residential Zen training in monasteries in Japan and the USA.
+After completing formal koan study with James Ford Roshi, he was ordained a Zen priest and in 2013 was given permission to teach koan study and shikantaza.
 He continues his training with James Ford, Roshi and the other teachers of Boundless Way Zen.
-James Ford, Roshi has given him permission to offer koan introspection and shikantaza to students.
 Desmond trained as a psychotherapist in his native Ireland and is married to William O’Neil who is a practice leader with the group.